First Home Buyers

 - Advertising for a flatmate.

 Unfortunately your mortgage payments aren’t the only thing you’ll need to take into account as a homeowner.
 You need to budget for house and contents insurance, mortgage repayment insurance, water, rubbish collection, and your rates.

 When you buy a house you become a ratepayer.

-Rates are charges set by local councils to cover the cost of things like roading, footpaths, street lighting, water supply, sewerage and amenities such as parks.
-For example, a house valued at $300,000 could have an annual rates bill of approximately $3500 (depending on where you live).
-It’s a good idea to ask the Real Estate agent what a property’s rates are before you make an offer or you can search for a property’s rates on the local council’s website.
+Rates are charges set by local councils to cover the cost of things like roading, footpaths, street lighting, water supply, sewerage and amenities such as parks and local swimming pools.
+For example, a house valued at $350,000 could have an annual rates bill of approximately $3500 (depending on where you live).
+It’s a good idea to ask the Real Estate agent what a property’s rates are before you make an offer or you can search for a property’s rates on the local council website.

 Applying for your mortgage

 We will need to complete a credit check on you – this is standard practice with all financial institutions and we undertake this with your permission.
 We also require evidence of income, so a recent payslip for you (or both of you if this is a joint application and you are both working).
 We will also need personal identification for you such as a drivers licence and credit card or passport.
 Evidence supporting the value of the property you are looking at purchasing (e.g QV assessment) will help expedite your application.